 We include our commitment to child safety in our Child Code of Conduct and our Child Safe Policy.

 The Victorian Child Safe Standards comprise seven Standards, as well as Inclusion Principles.
 The Standards are:

 Our Child Protection Program includes work systems, practices, policies and procedures designed to ensure our compliance with the Standards and the Principles.
-Compliance with the Standards and Principles is also a registration requirement.

 In implementing the seven Standards, we take account of and make reasonable efforts to accommodate the diversity of all children, including (but not limited to) the needs of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, children with disabilities, and children who are vulnerable.

 Child protection is everyone’s responsibility.
 At our school, all members of our governing body, staff, volunteers and contractors have a shared responsibility for contributing to the safety and protection of children.

 We acknowledge that child abuse may occur in many ways including: